jack-bradshaw/Spyglass/README.md

 }
  ```

-Step 2: Define a string attribute in the `values/attrs.xml` resource file.
+Step 2: Declare the view as styleable and define a string attribute in the `values/attrs.xml` resource file.
 ```XML
 <resources>
   <declare-styleable name="CustomView">